kveperedo/astro-portfolio/src/content/portfolio/info.md

             name: NextJS Personal Portfolio,
             date: June 2022,
             githubLink: https://github.com/kveperedo/old-next-portfolio,
             summary: 'A Next.js personal portfolio.
 I created this showcase my extensive range of projects, along with a comprehensive overview of my relevant skills, abilities, and information.
-The portfolio features a responsive layout that adapts to different screen sizes, ensuring that all content is easily accessible regardless of the device used to view it.
 I chose NextJS as the framework because of its features such as built-in SEO optimization, automatic image optimization, and server-side rendering.',
             technologies:
                 [
                     'NextJS',